Undivided Resources

 Tools for sensory input

 There are a lot of tools that can help kids with sensory challenges.
-We've gathered our top picks, but for more information, head to our article Sensory Processing Disorder and Sensory Diets.
+We've gathered our top picks, but for more information and ideas, head to our article Sensory Processing Disorder and Sensory Diets.
+You can also talk to your team about incorporating items like these into a sensory room if your school has one.

 Compression sensory vest